oraclesean/docker-oracle/README.md

 - If you need multiple PDBs, use PDB_LIST instead of PDB_COUNT, and set ORACLE_PDB to the "default" PDB.
 Otherwise, the ORACLE_PDB value in non-interactive shells is the prefix and not a full/valid PDB name.
 # TODO
 - Remove sudo option for building containers.
 It's only used during software installation and isn't required in final images.
+# Glossary
+- APEX: Oracle Application Express, a low-code web development tool.
+- CDB: Container Database - Introduced in 12c, container databases introduce capacity and security enhancements.
+Each CDB consists of a root container plus one or more Pluggable Databases, or PDBs.
+- DBCA: Oracle Database Configuration Assistant - a tool for creating databases.
+- EE: Oracle Enterprise Edition - A licensed, more robust version of Oracle that can be extended through addition of add-ons like Advanced Compression, Partitioning, etc.
+- ORACLE_BASE: The base directory for Oracle software installation.
+- ORACLE_HOME: The directory path containing an Oracle database software installation.
+- ORACLE_INVENTORY, Oracle Inventory: Metadata of Oracle database installations on a host.
+- PDB: Pluggable Database - One or more PDBs "plug in" to a container database.
+- RPM: RedHat Package Manager - package files for installing software on Linux.
+- runInstall: Performs Oracle database software installation.
+- SE, SE2: Oracle Standard Edition/Oracle Standard Edition 2 - A licensed version of Oracle with limited features.
+Not all features are available, licensed, or extensive in SE/SE2.
+For example, partitioning is not available in SE/SE2, and RAC is limited to specific node/core counts.
+- XE: Oracle Express Edition - A limited version of the Oracle database that is free to use.